 The Priority Bridge program, the third category of the FY 2007 - 2009 Highway Program, is designed to replace or rehabilitate substandard bridges.
-Substandard bridges are those in a deteriorated condition or with deficiencies in load-carrying capacity, width, or traffic service.
+Priority Bridge projects are included in the FY 2010-2012.
+This group of projects focuses on the safety principle of the LRTP.
+Substandard bridges are those in a deteriorated condition or with deficiencies in loadcarrying capacity, width, or traffic service.
 Special consideration is given to replacing one-lane bridges (bridges with roadway width less than 20 feet), restricted vertical clearance bridges, and cribbed bridges (bridges with temporary structural supports to keep them in use).

 Priority Bridge projects are selected using the Bridge Priority Formula.
 The formula was developed by KDOT and Woodward-Clyde Consultants in 1981.
 It was modified by KDOT in July 1987 and again in September 1988.
 Bridges with the highest relative need are programmed for improvement first within available funding and based on scheduling considerations.
-A schematic of the formula appears below.